Foundation / Corporation

 -Mini Grants: Up to $1,000

-Projects Grant activities must take place between July 1, 2018 – June 30, 2019.
+- Projects Grant activities must take place July 1, 2019 – June 30, 2020.
 Project grants are normally awarded for projects that range from one to 12 months in length.
+The grant period ends the day of the last scheduled activity.

-Nevada Humanities grants are awarded only to nonprofit organizations and government entities such as local and tribal governments, libraries, and educational institutions.
+Nevada Humanities gives grants to nonprofit 501(c)(3) organizations and entities such as local and tribal governments, libraries, and educational institutions.
 All organizations must provide EIN and DUNS numbers when submitting their applications.

 -The humanities must be central in all funded projects.